-Stage Details 1.
-Creation of Neighbourhood Forum (Regulation 8) A group or organisation must apply to the local planning authority to be designated as a neighbourhood forum (a forum application).
+Details A group or organisation must apply to the local planning authority to be designated as a neighbourhood forum (a forum application).
 This group must include a minimum of 21 individuals who live or work in the area, or are elected members.
 They must submit this to the Council for approval.
-2. Public participation (Regulation 9) The Council are required to publicise the application and carry out public consultation for a minimum of 6 weeks.
+The Council are required to publicise the application and carry out public consultation for a minimum of 6 weeks.
 The Council will publish the outcome of the application on its website and notify relevant stakeholders.
-3. Pre-submission consultation (Regulation 14) A draft neighbourhood plan is prepared by the neighbourhood forum group.
+A draft neighbourhood plan is prepared by the neighbourhood forum group.
 The group must carry out public consultation on the draft plan for a minimum of 6 weeks.
 A copy of the draft plan must also be sent to the Council.
-4. Submission to Council (Regulation 15) The forum takes into account the consultation responses received before preparing a final version of the plan, along with a consultation statement setting out how the responses have been dealt with.
+The forum takes into account the consultation responses received before preparing a final version of the plan, along with a consultation statement setting out how the responses have been dealt with.
 This is then submitted to the Council.
-5. Publication consultation (Regulation 16) The Council must carry out public consultation for a minimum of 6 weeks.
-6. Submission to examiner (Regulation 17) The Council appoints an independent examiner to examine the plan.
+The Council must carry out public consultation for a minimum of 6 weeks.
+The Council appoints an independent examiner to examine the plan.
 The plan is submitted to the examiner for consideration, along with the responses of the consultation (at Stage 5).
-7. Independent examination (Regulation 18) The examination is likely to be carried out through written representations, but a hearing sessions(s) can be held if required.
+The examination is likely to be carried out through written representations, but a hearing sessions(s) can be held if required.
 A written report will be issued by the examiner.
 The report will conclude that either the draft neighbourhood plan should proceed to a referendum (with or without modifications) or that the draft neighbourhood plan should be refused.
 The Council will publicise the report.
 The Council must also be satisfied that the plan meets the legal requirements.